Part 1: Choose Your Coverage

-A team policy can include all of the four types of coverage listed above and typically covers every player on the team for practices, games and tournaments, wherever they play.
-You may want to look for coverage that isn’t limited to athletics, but that covers every team event (parties, picnics, banquets, etc.).
+A team policy can include all of the four types of coverage listed above.
+Typically, it covers every player on the team for practices, games and tournaments, wherever they play.
+Look for coverage that isn’t limited to athletics but covers every team event (parties, picnics, banquets, etc.).

 If you plan to host events off-site from your insured business or with any participants that aren’t on an insured team, you’ll need policies for those specific events.

-Just like team insurance, event insurance can include any combination of the top four types of coverage listed above, from liability insurance to board insurance, and can also include coverage for spectators.
+Just like team insurance, event insurance can include any combination of the top four types of coverage listed above.
+This ranges from liability insurance to board insurance.
+It can also include coverage for spectators.

-Remember to apply for event insurance well ahead of the event date, as it usually takes at least a few weeks to process an application.
+Remember to apply for event insurance well ahead of the event date.
+It usually takes at least a few weeks to process an application.

 Worker’s Compensation Insurance

 This type of insurance will continue to pay employees who can’t work, usually for reasons related to their jobs.
-It’s typically required by the state, but regulations vary, so make sure your broker or agent understands all state-specific requirements.
+The state typically requires it, but regulations vary.
+So, make sure your broker or agent understands all state-specific requirements.

 Next Up: More Details

 Remember, the insurance fun isn’t over yet!
-In Part 2 of our Guide to Insurance for Sports Facilities, we’ll review best practices for purchasing insurance, the typical costs, and more – so stay tuned.
+In Part 2 of our Sports Facility Insurance Guide, we’ll review best practices for purchasing insurance, the typical costs, and more.
+So, stay tuned.